ataraxie/codeshovel/README.md

 In order to run from the command line CodeShovel for a local repository, you can clone the repo, build the tool, and then call it on the command line.

-1. Clone the repo: `git clone git@github.com:ataraxie/codeshovel.git`
+1. Clone the repo:
+  * `git clone git@github.com:ataraxie/codeshovel.git`
-2. Switch to the appropriate branch: `cd codeshovel; git checkout research`
+2. Switch to the appropriate branch:
+  * `cd codeshovel; git checkout research`
-2. Build the code: `mvn package`
+2. Build the code:
+  * `mvn package`
+  * Works with mvn version 3.3+.
-3. Call the code: `java -jar target/target/codeshovel-0.3.1-SNAPSHOT.jar OPTIONS`
+4. Call the code:
+  * `java -jar target/codeshovel-0.3.1-SNAPSHOT.jar OPTIONS`
+  * Works with Java version 8+.

 `OPTIONS` are defined as follows: